jatinx-hub/audio2text-converter/README.md

 ---

 ### 🚀 Overview
-The **Audio ⇄ Lyrics Converter** lets you easily transform audio into readable text/lyrics right in your browser.
+The **Audio ⇄ Lyrics Converter** is a browser-based app that lets you:
-No setup or backend required — just a simple, responsive, front-end project that runs locally or online.
+- Convert your **voice/audio to text or lyrics**
+- Convert **lyrics back to speech**
+- Instantly **translate Hindi speech into English text**
+- **Download lyrics as PDF**

+It’s completely front-end based — no backend, no setup.
+Just open and start creating magic!

 ---

 ### ✨ Features
-- 🎧 Convert audio into readable text/lyrics
-- 📝 Clean, responsive UI built with HTML & CSS
-- 🧠 Fast and lightweight — works directly in the browser
-- 🧩 Beginner-friendly and easy to customize
+- 🎙 **Audio → Lyrics/Text:** Speak and see your words appear instantly
+- 🗣 **Lyrics → Audio:** Hear your text read aloud in natural voices
+- 🌍 **Hindi → English Translation:** Live voice translation using Google Translate API
+- 📄 **Save as PDF:** Download your converted or translated text as a clean PDF file
+- 🌙 **Responsive UI:** Works perfectly on mobile and desktop
+- ⚡ **Lightweight & Fast:** Built using pure HTML, CSS, and JavaScript

 ---